mvh70/teamshots/docs/ROLE_SYSTEM_IMPLEMENTATION.md

 ### Dual Role Support

-Users can be both company members and individual users:
+Users can be both team members and individual users:

-- **Company Mode**: Access to team features and company dashboard
+- **Team Mode**: Access to team features and team dashboard
 - **Individual Mode**: Personal features and individual dashboard
 - **Seamless Switching**: Toggle between modes in settings